eunseong/koji-ssl-certificate/README.md

 ~$ cp -rT ./koji /etc/pki/koji
 ```

-Copy certificates into ~/.koji for koji client for used it to authenticate with the koji-hub
+Copy certificates into ~/.koji for koji client for using it to authenticate with the koji-hub
 ```shell
 useradd ${USER} && su ${USER}
 mkdir /home/${USER}/.koji